aexko/data_gen_c/README.md

 ## Poor memory management

-I know, the memory management is bad.
+I know, the memory management is a little bad?

 ## Maximum of rows possible